adrien-matta/nptool/_manual/adding-detectors_part1.md

 ## Running a simulation with the new detector
+You should now start to work from your new detector project folder, accessible via the npp command:
+{% highlight bash %}
+$ npp newDet
+{% endhighlight %}

 Performing a basic Monte Carlo simulation of the recently added detector is as easy as running the following command line:
 {% highlight bash %}